gimjb/.github/CONTRIBUTING.md

 - **Use labels to help organize issues.** We use labels to categorize issues and help us prioritize them.
 When you submit an issue, please assign appropriate labels to it.
-If you're not sure which labels to use, you can ask for help in the issue comments.
+If you’re not sure which labels to use, you can ask for help in the issue comments.

 #### Feature Requests